openfresno/openfresno.org/README.md

-# opensac.org
+# openfresno.org

-Open Sacramento is a platform for civic innovation.
+Open Fresno is a platform for civic innovation.
 As an open-source organization, you can fork our code including our website.
 Help us make the site better by [forking it](https://help.github.com/articles/fork-a-repo/), adding new content or features, and [submitting a pull request](https://help.github.com/articles/creating-a-pull-request/)!

 > For help, see the [documentation](/public/documentation) folder.

 ## Contributing

-If you're looking for a starter development task to get your feet wet with our codebase, any of our Issues tagged [help wanted](https://github.com/code4sac/opensac.org/issues) might be a good fit.
+If you're looking for a starter development task to get your feet wet with our codebase, any of our Issues tagged [help wanted](https://github.com/openfresno/openfresno.org/issues) might be a good fit.

 Some of the other Issues are larger and require some deeper design or architectural work; if one of those catches your eye, you'll probably want to talk with us for some more context and background.
-Either comment on the Issue or — even better — catch up with us at one of [Open Sacramento's weekly Hack Nights](https://www.meetup.com/code4sac/).
+Either comment on the Issue or — even better — catch up with us at one of [Open Fresno's weekly Hack Nights](https://www.meetup.com/openfresno/).

 ## Frontend Stack